Exercise A

 Exercise B

 Another handy tip for practising your language skills is to use apps and programmes designed for chatting in different languages.
 You can use apps to talk to native speakers who want to learn your language, or you can use AI tools to practice your pronunciation.
-If you don’t have a programme to hand, of if you would prefer not to use AI, you can start by recording yourself speaking, then listening to the recording again.
+If you don’t have a programme at hand, or if you would prefer not to use AI, you can start by recording yourself speaking, then listening to the recording again.

-When talking / listening to native speakers (or recordings of yourself):
+When talking / listening to native speakers:

 - accept feedback from native speakers